After riot & repeated escapes, state will temporarily move some juvenile inmates to Angola

 BRIDGE CITY - Officials announced a plan Tuesday to temporarily house some of the state's most violent juvenile offenders at the state penitentiary in Angola amid struggles to handle the teens.

+"First off let me start by stating the obvious, what happened this past weekend at Bridge City was completely unacceptable," Governor John Bel Edwards said in reference to the 6 inmates who escaped last weekend.

-Governor John Bel Edwards said during a news conference that some teens housed at the the Bridge City Center for Youth, which has been plagued by frequent jailbreaks in recent months, will temporarily relocate to the infamous state prison to help relieve the load on the struggling juvenile facility.
+During a news conference, Edwards said some teens housed at the Bridge City Center for Youth, which has been plagued by frequent jailbreaks in recent months, will temporarily relocate to the state prison to help relieve the load on the struggling juvenile facility.

 While housed at Angola, the juveniles will be kept in a separate structure from the adult inmates.
-The governor said the move is temporary while the state prepares a more long-term solution: renovating Jetson Correctional Center in East Baton Rouge to house those juveniles.
+The governor said the move is temporary while the state prepares a more long-term solution: renovating Jetson Correctional Center in Baker to house those juveniles.

-Just an hour before Tuesday's new conference at the State Capitol, however, Baker city officials announced a community meeting to discuss the plan to move those offenders to the area.
+Just an hour before Tuesday's new conference at the State Capitol, Baker city officials announced a community meeting to discuss the plan to move those offenders to the area.
 That meeting is scheduled for 6 p.m.
 Aug.
 2 at St. Paul Free Baptist Church.

-"There is something to the phrase, all politics is local politics.
-This decision was decided during the recent Legislative Session.
-However, no communication or consideration was given to local leaders or residents in proximity of the facility located on Groom Road," EBR Councilwoman Chauna Banks said in a statement.
-"I speak for all the meeting hosts when I say we will spend the next couple of weeks discussing this decision with the governor’s office, so that our constituents are not only informed, but given a platform to express concerns."

 Trending News